 As an individual, you can have your visa processed at any consulate of the Russian Embassy in the United States (which can be found in Washington, New York, Houston, and Seattle) as well as at the Russian Visa Center in USA, an independent business that is subcontracted by the Russian Embassy in the USA which also has delegations in these same cities.

-Currently the visa center is managed by the company VFS Global (previously it was managed by ILS).
+Currently the visa center is managed by the company Russia Visa Center (previously it was managed by ILS and VFS Global).

 In the Russian Visa Center the visa process can be complete either face-to-face or at a distance through the Visa Center courier service.
 You can easily make an appointment in advance.
 In the offices, they offer additional services for purchase that are not available at the consulates: completion of application forms, photocopying, visa photos, mail service processing, etc. Everything is set up so that you don’t have to come back on another day (and of course do business).